Flexing RISC-V Instruction Subset Processors to Extreme Edge: Experimental Evaluation

-This section presents full physical implementation of the three extreme edge RISPs as FlexICs and compare them to full physical implementation of the two baselines.
-RISPs are generated for the instruction subsets from the applications that are compiled with the \texttt{--O0} flag.
-The physical implementation goes beyond the hardware synthesis of the three extreme edge RISPs and the baselines presented in Section \ref{sec:power_area_freq} to develop the full-fledged layouts by floor planning, clock tree and buffer insertion, and place and route.
-The main goal for this is to show that the full physical implementation-related overheads (e.g., inserted buffers) do not hide the advantages of the RISP philosophy (i.e., not supporting unnecessary instructions in the processor is observably beneficial).
+We present full physical implementation of the three extreme edge RISSPs as FlexICs and compare them to full physical implementation of the two baselines.
+RISSPs are generated for the instruction subsets from the applications compiled with the \texttt{--O2} flag.
+The physical implementation goes beyond hardware synthesis to full-fledged FlexIC layouts by floorplanning, clock tree insertion, and place and route.
+The goal is to show that the full physical implementation-related overheads (e.g., inserted buffers) do not hide the advantages of the RISSP philosophy (i.e., not supporting unnecessary instructions in the processor is observably beneficial).

 The physical implementation is initially started at the maximum clock frequency of each processor found at the synthesis stage.
 Due to clock tree insertion and routing delays, the implementation cannot achieve the maximum clock frequency for all processors.
 We follow an iterative implementation process to incrementally reduce the clock frequencies until all processors became functional at 300 kHz.
-The implementation of all processors is done at this frequency using typical and nominal corner conditions with a supply voltage of 3V.
+All processors are implemented at this frequency using typical and nominal corner conditions with a supply voltage of 3V.